-- 13. Residential and Limited Recreational Boating Facilities Violations - a.
+- 13. Residential and limited recreational boating facilities Violations - a.
 If a registration plate is not present on a recreational boating facility structure, the CRMC will inform the owner in writing that the owner must secure a registration plate on the dock in accordance with the requirements herein.
 The dock owner will have 45 days to respond to this written notice.
 The CRMC may invoke enforcement actions and its fine and fee schedules as specified below. - b.
-Enforcement actions shall be registered on Land Evidence Records.
-Upon proof that an enforcement action has been satisfactorily addressed by a property owner in violation of these provisions, the CRMC will notify the property owner in writing that the violation may be removed from the Land Evidence Records.
-The property owner may then cause the enforcement action to be removed from the Land Evidence Records and shall notify the CRMC and show proof of such removal by registered letter. - c.
+Enforcement actions shall be registered on land evidence records.
+Upon proof that an enforcement action has been satisfactorily addressed by a property owner in violation of these provisions, the CRMC will notify the property owner in writing that the violation may be removed from the land evidence records.
+The property owner may then cause the enforcement action to be removed from the land evidence records and shall notify the CRMC and show proof of such removal by registered letter. - c.
 Each issuance of violation is considered to be a new violation, and subject to the following fine schedule. - 14.
-Residential and Limited Recreational Boating Facilities Fine Schedule - a.
-Registration Plate Not Posted: \$1,000 - b.
-Use of Plate Not Registered to Dock: \$1,000 - c.
-Non-Compliance with Assent/Permit Stipulations: Up to \$1,000 - d.
-Non-Compliance with CRMP 300.4: Up to: \$1,000 - e.
-Each Subsequent Violation: Up to: \$1,000 per violation - f.
-Lost or Stolen Plates Not Reported within 60 days: \$100 - E. Mooring and anchoring of houseboats and floating businesses (formerly § 300.5) - 1.
-Definitions (All definitions moved to § 1.1.2 of this Part) - a.
-Houseboat; a building constructed on a raft, barge, or hull that is used primarily for single or multiple family habitation; if used for transportation this use is secondary.
+Residential and limited recreational boating facilities Fine schedule - a.
+Registration plate not posted: \$1,000 - b.
+Use of plate not registered to dock: \$1,000 - c.
+Non-compliance with assent/permit stipulations: Up to \$1,000 - d.
+Non-compliance with § 1.3.1(D) of this Part: Up to: \$1,000 - e.
+Each subsequent violation: Up to: \$1,000 per violation - f.
+Lost or stolen plates not reported within 60 days: \$100 - E. Mooring and anchoring of houseboats and floating businesses (formerly § 300.5) - 1.
+Policies - a.
+The Council considers that placement of houseboats and floating businesses in tidal waters is a low priority use of any coastal water body and is acceptable only in limited numbers and in specific areas.
+Houseboats and floating businesses are not classified as water dependent, since it is not their primary purpose to serve as a means of on water transportation or recreation.